 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The proposal site is a pavement on the east side of Bold Street, outside the Lyceum.
-The site is in a busy shopping area of the city close to Liverpool Central train station.
-The existing street furniture along Bold Street provides a context for the installation.
-The proposed InLink will be sited in line with existing street furniture and will not appear incongruous given the urban character of this area.
-The installation will not appear unduly dominant given its limited height and bulk.
+67, HD25, HD27, HD11 and UD10) - The proposal site is a section of pavement outside a parade of shops in Bold Street.
+The siting is in a busy commercial area with street furniture.
+The proposed InLink will not appear incongruous in the context of the existing street furniture and urban character of this area.
+The profile of the InLink has been kept to the minimum commensurate to the proposed use.
+Given the small scale of development, it is not considered that the proposal would have an adverse impact on the visual outlook of the area.